On the numerical solution to an inverse medium problem: Numerical study

 \subsection{Reconstruction with far-field data (Figure \ref{fi3})}

-The focus of this example is to examine the performance of the imaging functionals $I(z)$, $I_{\mathrm{far}}(z)$, defined by~\eqref{Ifar}, $I_{2,\mathrm{far}}(z)$, defined in~\eqref{I2far}, in the case of far-field data with $30\%$ noise.
-We recall that $I_{\mathrm{far}}(z)$ and $I_{2,\mathrm{far}}(z)$ use only $u_\sc$ instead of the Cauchy data.
+The focus of this example is to examine the performance of the sampling methods associated with $I(z)$ and $I_{\mathrm{far}}(z)$, defined by~\eqref{Ifar}, in the case of far-field data with $30\%$ noise.
+We recall that $I_{\mathrm{far}}(z)$ uses only $u_\sc$ instead of the Cauchy data.
 Again we consider $k = 8$ and the size $N_x\times N_d$ of the data matrices are the same as in the previous examples.
 As mentioned at the beginning of this section the far-field data are measured on $\partial \Omega$ that is the circle of radius $R = 100$ (about 125 wavelengths away from the scattering objects).
 We can see in Figure~\ref{fi3} that the reconstruction results with far-field data are as good as those with the near-field data.
-The results for $I_2(z)$ are similar to those of $I_{2,\mathrm{far}}(z)$ so they are skipped to avoid repetitions.
+The two imaging functionals $I(z)$ and $I_{\mathrm{far}}(z)$ provide similar results as expected.